awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 ### Congratulations!
-You have now completed the first section of the Lab.
+You have completed this section of the lab.
+In this section you successfully deployed the first AWS CloudFormation template of the lab and confirmed the relevant resources were created using the AWS Console.

 Click on **Next Step** to continue to the next section.

 {{< prev_next_button link_prev_url="../1_prerequisites" link_next_url="../3_baseline_sustainability_kpi" />}}